magneticio/vamp2setup/README.md

 As you can see the Virtual Clusters have all been imported and by selecting them you will be able to see the Applications and the Deployments they contain.
 Let's now focus on Virtual Cluster vamp-test1.
-First of all let's select Application app1 and create a Service and Destination Rule.
+First of all let's create a new Service and Destination Rule for Application app1.

 ![](images/screen30.png)